glennwiz/odin_raylib_sparkler/readme.md

 Todo:
 Wireworld Cellular Automata Algorithm

-A Wireworld cell can be in one of four different states: Empty , Electron head (), Electron tail , and Connector
+A Wireworld cell can be in one of four different states: Empty , Electron head, Electron tail , and Connector

-As in all cellular automate, time proceeds in discrete steps called generations.
+As in all cellular automata, time proceeds in discrete steps called generations.
 Cells behave as follows:

     Empty → Empty
     Electron head → Electron tail